Vader, Washington: Historic buildings and sites

 The city is home to the Gothic-style Grace Evangelical Church of Vader, a National Register of Historic Places recognized building that is in current use under the United Methodist Church.

 A second building within Vader is also listed with the NRHP, the Ben Olsen House.
+The mansion was built in 1903 to serve the Olsen family who owned the Stillwater Lumber Co. and Mill; it was the first home in the community to have electricity.